 Why are students excited about UVM's Early Childhood Special Education Undergraduate Program?

 Discover our distinctive approach to preparing responsible professionals who are ready to support diverse populations.
-Our program features innovative coursework and hands-on learning founded on research-based practices, sustainability, inclusion, and social justice.
+Our nationally recognized program features innovative coursework and hands-on learning founded on research-based practices, sustainability, inclusion, and social justice.

 Diverse Field Experiences and Student Teaching Internships

 Your field experiences begin in the first year — our signature "early and often" approach.
 Student teaching internships are available with our community partners, where you will work in diverse, inclusive settings with young children and families while supported by dedicated faculty and mentor teachers.

 Scholars leave our program with the skills needed to access research-based evidence and to judge its value to serve children and families with diverse needs.
 Our professors have extensive experience in special education, both in practice and in research.
 Faculty research contributes to the use of evidence-based practices in special education and informs our curriculum and teaching methods.
 There are always opportunities for students to participate in exciting research projects with faculty or through independent study.

 Prepare to Teach Anywhere

 Our nationally accredited program enjoys the benefits of reciprocity with many other states and provinces, so you can teach nearly anywhere.
 See our Licensure page for more information.

 If you want to explore other cultures around the world, we offer exciting study abroad opportunities in England, Finland, France, Hawaii, Portugal (the Azores), and many other places.
 UVM's Office of International Education provides a full range of support services to assist you.